Ferhat Atik: Early life, education and career

-Ferhat Atik was born on 11 August 1971 in Nicosia in Cyprus.
+Ferhat Atik was born to Turkish Cypriot parents on 11 August 1971 in Nicosia in Cyprus.
 He completed his primary and high school education in Arabahmet Primary School, Şehit Hüseyin Ruso High School and Lefkoşa Türk Secondary School respectively.
 He studied economics, communication and cinema both local and abroad for his undergraduate, post-graduate and doctorate degrees.

 Ferhat Atik is a Turkish writer, scriptwriter, and director.
 He is an activist for Occupy Filmmakers and Occupies Writers.
 Having lectured on economics, media, literature, and cinema at the doctorate level, and has published articles in newspapers and journals, Ferhat then became a producer and a TV and radio host.
 He has published thousands of articles, several novels, and various film scripts.
 Silk Road, Autumn, Toy Car, Double Port, When There is Still Time, Kingdom of Lambousa, After Tomorrow, A psychoanalyst on his own couch: Vamik Volkan, Cristal Night are among his published works.
 Ferhat has directed and written screenplays for short films that have appeared at international film festivals, particularly in Italy, India and the Far East.

 His full-length feature film The Key, based on his own novel Autumn, premiered at the 48th International Antalya Golden Orange Film Festival and was then shown at the 31st Istanbul Film Festival in 2012.
 It was released in the same year in North Cyprus with a gala opening.
-This was North Cyprus’s first 35mm feature film.
+This was North Cyprus's first 35mm feature film.
 We can say that his film Letters to the Future Documentary is unique in its field.
 This production, made in collaboration with Serhat Akpınar, the founding president and chairman of the executive board of Girne American University, has an interesting speculative, perhaps mischievous, take on a series of interviews with twenty-five famous people held in the year 2038.
-Screenplays for in Search of Ancestry, Pinwheel and Wasn’t Easy, followed, and his endeavors in cinema, literature, and research continue.
+Screenplays for in Search of Ancestry, Pinwheel and Wasn't Easy, followed, and his endeavors in cinema, literature, and research continue.
 Ferhat Atik teaches Creative Writing and Screenwriting at the academy and he is the owner of the Golden Pen award of Turkey in 2018.

 He has articles over 7 thousand.
 He is a columnist at CyprusPost and Shalom newspapers in Cyprus and Turkey.
 The author also won, "The best book of 2019" award in the UK with "A psychoanalyst on his own couch" book.
 Author is a member of World Biography Writers.
 The author is also the script writer of the Kyrenia Museum.